Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Introduction

 (2) We evaluate $4$ state-of-the-art proprietary MLLMs and $4$ open MLLMs on both synthetic and real-world BPs, and identify their severe abstract reasoning limitations.

-(3) To further examine the main difficulties faced by MLLMs in solving both types of BPs (synthetic and real world ones) we introduce a focused dataset of BPs (Bongard-RWR) comprising real-world images that represent concepts from synthetic BPs using real world images.
-Thanks to relying on \textbf{the same abstract concepts} as synthetic BPs, Bongard-RWR facilitates direct comparisons of the MLLMs performance in both domains.
+(3) To further examine the observed MLLM limitations in solving both synthetic and real-world BPs, we introduce a focused dataset of BPs (Bongard-RWR, Figs.~\ref{fig:examples_b},~\ref{fig:examples_d}) that represent concepts from synthetic BPs using real world images.
+Thanks to relying on \textbf{the same abstract concepts} as synthetic BPs, Bongard-RWR facilitates direct comparisons of the MLLM performance in both domains.

 (4) We perform a detailed comparative analysis of $8$ MLLMs on Bongard-RWR vs. synthetic BPs, shedding light on the reasons of their generally poor performance.